 Stop Hitting Snooze On The Importance Of Sleep

-With 24/7 lifestyles and over 80 different sleep disorders, it’s probable that over 30% of your employees are affected by poor sleep.
+With 24/7 lifestyles and over 80 different sleep disorders, it’s probable that over 30% of people are affected by poor sleep.
 Poor sleep is generally defined as less than 7 hours of sleep at night, and its residual effects are the stuff of nightmares.
-It’s time to wake up to the value 7 to 8 hours of good sleep has on your workforce.
+It’s time to wake up to the value 7 to 8 hours of good sleep has on you.

 An employee leaves work around 4pm to pick up the kids from practice.
 After dinner, it’s time to get the little ones to bed.
 The employee turns their attention to the emails that have been in their inbox since 4pm.
 The employee then stays up responding to emails until 10:30 pm and when it’s finally time to head to bed, one of the kids has trouble sleeping.
 Before the employees know it, their alarm goes off after only 6 hours of sleep.